Citigroup: Capital Driven Recovery Play (NYSE:C)

 Where do we go from here?

-A normalised economic scenario could give 50% upside to the pre-COVID price peak, with further upside from buybacks and the 3.9% dividend yield possibly coming back into the picture when the regulator is comfortable.
+A normalised economic scenario could give 50% upside to the pre-COVID price peak, with further upside from buybacks possibly coming back into the picture when the regulator is comfortable.

 We are not close to a normalised scenario yet, so an investment in Citi is a medium- to long-term prospect and subject to volatility due to the lack of visibility in the macro economy short term.